 With regard to the outlook, Japan's economy is likely to continue its moderate expansion.
-Through fiscal 2018, domestic demand is likely to follow an uptrend, with a virtuous cycle from income to spending being maintained in both the corporate and household sectors, on the back of highly accommodative financial conditions and fiscal spending through the government's large-scale stimulus measures.
-Business fixed investment is likely to continue increasing moderately, supported by accommodative financial conditions, heightened growth expectations, and increases in Olympic Games-related investment, as well as in labor-saving investment to address the labor shortage.
+In fiscal 2018, domestic demand is likely to follow an uptrend, with a virtuous cycle from income to spending being maintained in both the corporate and household sectors, mainly against the background of highly accommodative financial conditions and the underpinnings through government spending.
+Business fixed investment is likely to continue increasing amid accommodative financial conditions, led mainly by investment intended for domestic capacity expansion in line with the economic expansion, Olympic Games-related investment, and labor-saving investment to address the labor shortage.
 Private consumption is also expected to follow a moderate increasing trend as the employment and income situation continues to improve.
-Public investment is projected to increase through fiscal 2017, due mainly to the positive effects resulting from a set of stimulus measures, and thereafter remain at a relatively high level with Olympic Games-related demand.
-Meanwhile, the growth rates of overseas economies are expected to increase moderately as advanced economies continue growing steadily and a recovery in emerging economies takes hold on the back of the steady growth in advanced economies and the effects of policy measures taken by emerging economies.
-Exports are expected to continue their moderate increasing trend on the back of such an improvement in overseas economies.
+Public investment is expected to remain at a relatively high level, mainly reflecting the supplementary budget for fiscal 2017 and Olympic Games-related demand, although the positive effects resulting from the government's past stimulus measures are likely to diminish moderately.
+Exports are expected to continue their moderate increasing trend on the back of the firm growth in overseas economies.
+On this basis, the economy is likely to continue growing at a pace above its potential in fiscal 2018.3

-In fiscal 2019, Japan's economy is expected to continue expanding, supported by external demand, although the growth pace is projected to decelerate due to a slowdown in domestic demand.
-Specifically, business fixed investment is likely to decelerate, mainly reflecting cyclical adjustments in capital stock after the prolonged economic expansion, as well as Olympic Games-related demand peaking out; household spending is likely to turn to a decline in the second half of the fiscal year due to the effects of the scheduled consumption tax hike.3 Nevertheless, the increase in exports on the back of the growth in overseas economies is expected to underpin the economy.
+In fiscal 2019 and fiscal 2020, Japan's economy is expected to continue on an expanding trend supported by external demand, although the growth pace is projected to decelerate, reflecting a slowdown in domestic demand.
+Specifically, the pace of increase in private consumption is projected to be moderate in fiscal 2019 and fiscal 2020, mainly because it is likely to temporarily turn to a decline due to the effects of the scheduled consumption tax hike in October 2019.4 On the other hand, exports are projected to maintain their increasing trend on the back of the firm growth in overseas economies.
+Meanwhile, the pace of increase in business fixed investment is likely to decelerate gradually through fiscal 2020, mainly reflecting cyclical adjustments in capital stock after the prolonged economic expansion, as well as Olympic Games-related demand peaking out; however, the deceleration is expected to be moderate, due partly to growing demand for fixed investment stemming from the increase in exports.